pesader/gnome-shell-extension-blocker/README.md

 ### Can I customize the denylist?

 Blocker does not provide, nor plans to provide, that kind of customization.
-However, you can do that if you hBlock directly in the terminal, using `-A`, `-D`, and `-S` flags.
+However, you can do that if you use hBlock directly in the terminal, using `-A`, `-D`, and `-S` flags.
 Run `hblock --help` for more details.

 ### Where should I report problems?

-For false positives, report in [hBlock's issue tracker](https://github.com/hectorm/hblock/issues).
+For false positives (i.e. a legimate site is being mistakenly blocked), report in [hBlock's issue tracker](https://github.com/hectorm/hblock/issues).
 For everything else, report in [Blocker's issue tracker](https://github.com/pesader/gnome-shell-extension-blocker/issues).

 ## Contributing